Judicial Officers

 Human Resources

-The human resource specialist is responsible for maintaining the personnel files for all employees, overseeing the personnel regulations of the office, and providing the employees of the court with updates and changes to personnel policies.
+The Human Resource Administrator is responsible for maintaining the personnel files for all employees, overseeing the personnel regulations of the office, and providing the employees of the court with updates and changes to personnel policies.

 Procurement

-Procurement is responsible for making all purchases for the court, securing necessary repairs, rentals and purchases, and preparing vouchers for payment of services rendered.
+The Procurement Specialist is responsible for making all purchases for the court, securing necessary repairs, rentals and purchases, and preparing vouchers for payment of services rendered.

 Naturalization

 The District Court has authority to conduct naturalization ceremonies and administer the Oath of Allegiance to confer United States citizenship.
-Naturalization ceremonies are held approximately four times per year with 20 - 40 aliens naturalized at each ceremony.
-Naturalization duties are handled by the jury clerk.
+Naturalization ceremonies are held approximately four times per year with 20 - 40 participants naturalized at each ceremony.
+Naturalization duties are handled by the Jury Administrator and other court personnel.

 Space and Facilities

-The facilities coordinator is responsible for providing court personnel with office and courtroom facilities that are safe, functional, well maintained and cost effective within the guidelines established by the Judicial Conference.
+The Space and Facilities Specialist is responsible for providing court personnel with office and courtroom facilities that are safe, functional, well maintained and cost effective within the guidelines established by the Judicial Conference.
 This includes the acquisition of space and subsequent improvements through either renovation or new construction.

-ISD is responsible for the development, installation, and maintenance of all automation equipment utilized by the court.
-This division is shared between the district court and probation/pretrial offices.
-The ISD section is also responsible for arranging for all training of court employees on automation equipment.
+The IT Group is responsible for the development, installation, and maintenance of all IT equipment utilized by the court and is shared between the district court and probation/pretrial offices.

 Staff Attorneys

-The Eastern District of Oklahoma has one full-time pro se law clerk and one death penalty law clerk.
-These law clerks work under the direction of the chief judge but are a shared resource for all of the judicial officers.
+The Eastern District of Oklahoma has one full-time pro se law clerk.
+This law clerk works under the direction of the Chief Judge but is a shared resource for all of the judicial officers.

 The pro se law clerk handles pro se prisoner petitions, either challenging the constitutionality of their conviction (petitions for writs of habeas corpus) or challenging an event or condition arising from their confinement as a violation of their civil rights.

-The primary functions of the pro se clerk is two fold: to assist the Judges of the court on the relevant substantive law raised by prisoner pro se complaints and to assist pro se litigants before the court by providing procedural advice.
+The primary functions of the pro se clerk are to (1) assist the Judges of the court on the relevant substantive law raised by prisoner pro se complaints and (2) assist pro se litigants before the court by providing procedural advice.
 The pro se staff attorney substantively screen all prisoner pro se complaints and petitions which request in forma pauperis status (poor person status).
 28 U.S.C.
-Section 1915 authorizes the Court to dismiss any in forma pauperis action which is frivolous or malicious or fails to state a claim.
+Section 1915 authorizes the Court to dismiss any in forma pauperis action which is frivolous, malicious or fails to state a claim.
 The words frivolous and malicious have been interpreted by Supreme Court case law to mean lacking a basis in law or fact.